gamesbook/pyprototypr/docs/additional_concepts.rst

 ================
 `↑ <table-of-contents_>`_

-**pyprototypr**, like Python, is case-sensitive - unlike some computer languages (or, for example, the file names that are used in Windows); so a lowercase name is **NOT** the same as an uppercase version of it.
+**protograf**, like Python, is case-sensitive - unlike some computer languages (or, for example, the file names that are used in Windows); so a lowercase name is **NOT** the same as an uppercase version of it.